anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 <a name="5.3"></a>
 ## 5.3 Descriptor file definition
-There should be a Descriptor File definition, which used by installer as input of necessary configuration.
+There must be a Descriptor File definition, which used by installer as input of necessary configuration.
-Mandatory and optional definition should be defined.
+Mandatory and optional definition shall be defined.

 <a name="5.3.1"></a>
 ### 5.3.1 Hardware resource information